Shirlazybrat/100-days-of-code/r1-log.md

 ### R1D30
 I haven't pushed any code, barely coded anything at all, in the past week.
 I am ashamed and part of me want to start the challenge over, but I will continue, make more of a committed effort and at least get in one hour.
 I owe it to myself and my future to that much.
 Today I will be working more on my android application learning, going through more Udacity and working toward my future goals.

+### R1D31-32
+Keeping up with this logs is becoming difficult and finding time is a challenge but I am committed to getting in my hour each day.
+I was having some issues understanding object operations in Android and decided to give it a rest and come back to it later in the week.
+These past few days I have been working to create my portfolio v2 so that I can update my technologies... just incase.
+My goal is to stay ahead of the game and make myself an asset in this field.
+Also, today, I had a great time going through the flexbox froggy activity and LOVE flexbox